Ladinawan-01/LiveChat/DEPLOYMENT.md

 ### Option 1: Local Development (Current Setup)

-For local development, the current setup works by running a separate Socket.IO server on port 3001.
+For local development, the current setup works by running Socket.IO server on the same port as Next.js (port 3000).

 **To run locally:**
 ```bash
 npm run dev
 ```

-The Socket.IO server will start on port 3001 and the Next.js app on port 3000.
+The Socket.IO server and Next.js app both run on port 3000.

 ### Option 2: Production Deployment with External Socket.IO Service